 DIY toys and enrichment projects we can make together

-Making DIY parrot toys strengthens our bond and saves money.
-We use safe materials like plain paper, untreated wood, and stainless steel bells.
-We avoid harmful plastics and painted wood.
+Creating DIY parrot toys not only saves money but also strengthens our connection through shared interaction.
+We use safe materials such as plain paper, untreated wood, and stainless steel bells while avoiding harmful plastics or painted wood.

-- Braided paper toy: Shred recycled paper, braid tightly, and knot ends.
-Offer under supervision.
+- Braided paper toy: Shred recycled paper, braid it tightly, and knot the ends.
+Offer under supervision for safe shredding fun.

-- Foraging tube: Use a cardboard tube, wrap it with paper, and tuck small treats inside for searching.
+- Foraging tube: Use a cardboard tube, wrap it with paper, and tuck small treats inside to encourage searching.

-- Treat-filled box: Cut safe holes in a small box, hide pieces of fruit and seed mix for discovery.
+- Treat-filled box: Cut safe holes in a small box and hide pieces of fruit or seed mix for discovery.

 Nutrition and Health Practices for a Vibrant Parrot